PracticeFoxyCode/practice/README.md

 The name `_send_request_to_backend` tells the story - the comment just repeats it - obviously we don't need trivial comments.

+### Non-Trivial Comments

+We turn now to the case of a non trivial comment.
+These are actually worse than the trivial ones.

 When you want to write a comment, it means that *you* think that the code is not very readable, hence the need to explain it.